mc-wut/mc-wut.github.io/_portfolio/portfolio-3.md

 ## Codes

-You can find my code here: `https://github.com/clu-ling/dugmore-detector` , please refer to the readme for how things are organized.
+You can find my code [here](https://github.com/clu-ling/dugmore-detector) , please refer to the readme for how things are organized.